Marvin182/Moneyphant/readme.md

 	- auto delete unused tags (db maintenance?)
 - Charts for Expenses Overview

 Build
 -----
-TODO: how to build (ddl2cpp)
+TODO

 Devolopement
 ------------
+Moneyphant uses a sqlite3 database.
 The (sqlite3) database schema is defined in sql/structure.sql After changing it you must create a new evolution in sql/evolutions with update commands for the database.
-The schema is then managed by the app itself (via the Evolutions class).
-Once released Evolutions are not allowed to change.
+The schema is then managed by the app itself (via the `Evolutions` class).
+Once released evolutions are not allowed to change, so think twice before changing the database schema.
 Steps:
-1. update the structure in sql/structure.sql
+1. add an evolution in sql/evolutions with the correct commands to update an existing database
-2. add an evolution in sql/evolutions with the correct commands to update an existing database
+2. add the evolution file to evolutions.qrc
-3. add the evolution file to evolutions.qrc
+3. update the structure in sql/structure.sql
 4. execute to `sql/ddl2cpp sql/structure.sql src/db db` to update database classes
-5. (Nothing to do for you) At startup the app will execute evolutions to update the database schema if necessary.
+5. At startup the app will execute evolutions to update the database schema if necessary.
+You don't need to do anything.

 Thanks To ...